semmons98/semmons98.github.io/Science_Education.md

 Question 6:
 <img src="https://github.com/semmons98/semmons98.github.io/blob/main/photos/extra_credit_quiz_F25/Question%206.png?raw=true" height=307 width=600>
-This one was written by me, but inspired by <!-- insert textbook name and section here -->.
+This question comes from *A Student's Guide to the Mathematics of Astronomy* by Daniel Fleisch and Julia Kregenow, 9th edition, chapter 2, question 2.9.
+Everything before "How far" as well as the hint were written by me to give the students additional background information.

 Question 7:
 <img src="https://github.com/semmons98/semmons98.github.io/blob/main/photos/extra_credit_quiz_F25/Question%207.png?raw=true" height=291 width=600>
-This question was taken from <!-- insert textbook name and section here -->
+This question was also taken from *A Student's Guide to the Mathematics of Astronomy*, chapter 2 in this case question 2.11.
+I added everything from the equation for the force of gravity and onward.

 Question 8:
 <img src="https://github.com/semmons98/semmons98.github.io/blob/main/photos/extra_credit_quiz_F25/Question%208.png?raw=true" height=670 width=600>